chandlerh7/VSCode/homework-1/readme.md

 hi

 Brief description of understanding.
 Use any combination of markdown techniques.
 Should be more than 2 sentences.
+Websites are sites where viewers can learn new material.
+The goal is for it to be informational and resourceful.

 ### VS Code & Extensions